 The regulation of blood sugar levels is extremely necessary for people who are prone to developing diabetes.
-Green tea has been studied for its effects on reducing diabetes and one study revealed that it is capable of reducing chances of diabetes by about 42 percent.
-Also, green tea is helpful in increasing insulin sensitivity which reduces the risk of developing Type 2 diabetes in the long run.
+Green tea has been studied for its effects on reducing diabetes and one study revealed that it is capable of reducing the chances of diabetes by about 42 per cent.
+Also, Green tea is helpful in increasing insulin sensitivity which reduces the risk of developing Type 2 diabetes in the long run.

-The polyphenols present in green tea help in reducing skin aging.
-Apart from that, the various antioxidants present in green tea actively act of the free radicals and hence reduce the damage caused by sun exposure.
+The polyphenols present in Green tea help in reducing skin ageing.
+Apart from that, the various antioxidants present in Green tea actively act of the free radicals and hence reduce the damage caused by sun exposure.
 It is for this reason tea concentrate is used in cosmetics.
 It helps in preventing the free radicals from settling between the skin cells, which weakens the health protection system of the skin, thus causing the formation of wrinkles on the skin.

 Where can I buy Green tea?

 Pure Ceylon Green tea is available at teakruthi.

 This tea comes from Sri Lanka’s famous Nanu Oya region.
 History of the region dates back to the time of the popular Indian epic Ramayana.
 As the legend goes the Sri Lankan king, Ravana, kidnapped the princess, Sita, and hid her in caves in the surrounding area.
 Later, in 1896, the first tea seeds were planted in the Nanu Oya District.
 Since then, the superiority of teas grown on this single estate has set them far above the rest — literally.
 At an elevation of between 1,402-1,950m, this high grown tea has spent its life on top of the world.